apascualgarcia/ReplayEcology/README.md

 ### Input data

+* Sequences associated with this study are deposited at NCBI under BioProject accession number PRJNA989519.
+This project contains the 16S rRNA amplicon sequencing data associated with each of the communities at day 0
+(SUB13586664), as well as at day 7 for the four replicate growth experiments (SUB13586665-8).

-* Raw sequences are available in XXXX under accession number XXXX.
-Users interested in reproducing the whole pipeline should download the file(s) XXX in the folder(s) XXXX and then execute the dada2 pipeline (see scripts description below).
+* Users interested in reproducing the whole pipeline should **details in progress**.

 * Users interested in the processed data will find:
     * `seqtable_readyforanalysis.csv`: ASV vs samples table, found in directory `6_finalfiles`.
     * `metadata_Time0D-7D-4M_May2022.csv`: starting metadata table, found in directory `4_dada2`.
 During the analysis, this table will be extended.
 Therefore, other metadata tables can be found in subsequent folders.